South African Olympic champion Caster Semenya has lost an important case against athletics' governing body.

-A hormone is a special chemical in the body which can affect how we behave and how our bodies grow and develop.
+Testosterone is a chemical in the body called a hormone, which can affect how we behave and how our bodies grow and develop.

 Throughout the period of waiting for the gender test results, Semenya was banned from competing, but was cleared to return in July 2010.

-The people in charge of making the rules in athletics - the International Association of Athletics Federations (IAAF ) - proposed a new rule that would mean that women like Caster with higher than normal levels of testosterone would have to compete against men or lower the levels of the hormone in their bodies.
+The IAAF's rule means that women like Caster with higher than normal levels of testosterone would have to compete against men or lower the levels of the hormone in their bodies.

-The rules were supposed to be brought in on 1 November last year, but were delayed until 26 March after Semenya and her country's athletics organisation - the ASA - challenged the rule, which means this debate will play out in court.
+The rules were supposed to be brought in on 1 November 2018, but were delayed after Semenya and her country's athletics organisation - the ASA - challenged the rule.

 South Africa's sports minister said that Caster had been "targeted" and called the proposed IAAF rule a human rights violation.